Squix/airtable-devops/README.md

 | --allow-write       | Write schema to a json file on disk.   |
 | --allow-read        | Parse schema from a json file on disk.
 And tries to read PAT from .env file. |

+## 📖 The logbook
+Why making this?
+What was the journey to v1?
+All is related here: [indieforge.build/project/airtable_devops](https://indieforge.build/project/airtable_devops)

 ## 🤝 Contributing

 Contributions are welcome!
 Please open an issue first for any improvements or bug fixes.